There’s nothing to fear if you’re retiring in two weeks. I’m retiring in two weeks and here’s my magical, fool-proof plan against depression.

 How could I fit all of this in if I worked eight hours that day?

 This same day I may need to proofread over a hundred pages of litigation testimony (which can take three hours), water the plants, go through my snail mail and wash my hair (which takes an hour to detangle after washing).

 I thus must be very strategic with when I do things.
 I want to watch “Snapped,” so I arrange to do the salmon and berries during the show, prepare my dinner during the show and eat my meal during the show.

-If I want to catch up on the latest Trump-Clinton controversies, I must coincide that with detangling my hair.
+If I want to catch up on the latest breaking news, I must coincide that with detangling my hair.

 It gives me great peace of mind that soon, I’ll be able to tend to my elderly parents’ unexpected needs without being yanked like a wishbone in the opposite direction by the latest deposition transcript.

 The latest example is that I stayed with my parents for a week to help my mother, 89, recover from a stomach bug that caused diarrhea that significantly weakened her.

 If your parents are still around and local, retirement will give you more energy and time to tend to them.

 You can join a martial arts school.
 That’s what I’ll be doing.
 I’ll also be back on my inline skates as well as continuing to lift weights three times a week at the gym.
 I won’t have to give ANYTHING up.

 I’ll now have time to learn conversational Spanish, bake new recipes, listen to music more (which I pretty much don’t do due to lack of time).
 And just about anything I feel like doing.